 Hosoya: He talks with Makoto and gathers his determination.
 When he joins Yamato, we see Yamato floating in space from his cockpit.
 He quietly speaks to the family photo stuck to his monitor.
 “Look, that’s Dad’s ship.”
 I thought that was a rare scene with that line.
 It feels like a very warm family.
 I wonder if they’ll have more children.
 It made an impression because I could imagine various things.

 Interviewer: So, what are the highlights of Chapter 4?

 Hosoya: The part where Dessler fires the Dessler Gun.
 (Laughs) Of course, it’s a powerful scene.
 I’ve been yearning to see Koichi Yamadera play Dessler, and the experience of appearing in the same work with him feels special.

-Hosoya: If Kiman crosses the line, I feel like I’m holding it firmly.
+Hosoya: If Keyman crosses the line, I feel like I’m holding it firmly.
 I think the time has come for something big.
 On the other hand, I don’t understand Kodai’s thoughts well.
 I’m close to the leader of Yamato.
-Isn’t it possible that Kiman might be an enemy?
+Isn’t it possible that Keyman might be an enemy?
 When I think that, I don’t think he should be easily trusted.
-The Kato of 2199 wouldn’t allow Kiman to stay.
+The Kato of 2199 wouldn’t allow Keyman to stay.
 I think I’d criticize the Kodai of 2199 even more harshly.
 But for Kodai and Kato now, I think it’s an interesting change to allow it and learn from it despite the reluctance.

 Interviewer: Other than that, are there other characters you’re concerned about in 2202?